5.7 Hemi vs 5.3 Vortec | In-Depth Differences Explained in Table

 Is the Vortec 5.3 a good bike?

 The 5.3L V8 Vortec 5300 is considered an extremely reliable engine.
-Many motor vehicle owners report that the engine has travelled up to 220,000 miles with minimal problems.
+Many motor vehicle owners report that the engine has traveled up to 220,000 miles with minimal problems.

 How much horsepower can Vortec earn?